 I hope that, one day, many of you will study in the UK, where you will find a very warm welcome.

-Education is one of the most important areas to which we provide support to Iraqi
+Education is one of the most important areas to which we provide support to Iraqi Kurdistan and -

 WIDER WORLD.
 Very exciting.
 To look at the future we must understand the past: